kgateway-dev/kgateway/docs/content/guides/traffic_management/hello_world/_index.md

   state: 1
 ```

 By default the upstream created is rather simple.
 It represents a specific kubernetes service.
-However, the petstore application is
-a swagger service.
-Gloo can discover this swagger spec, but by default Gloo's function discovery features are turned off to improve
+However, the petstore application is a swagger service.
+Gloo can discover this swagger spec, but by default Gloo's function discovery features are turned off to improve performance.
-performance.
 To enable Function Discovery Service (fds) on our petstore, we need to label the namespace.

 ```shell
 kubectl label namespace default  discovery.solo.io/function_discovery=enabled
 ```

 Now Gloo's function discovery will discover the swagger spec.
-Fds populated our upstream with the available rest endpoints it implements.
+Fds populated our Upstream with the available rest endpoints it implements.

 ```shell
 glooctl get upstream default-petstore-8080
 ```

 ```console
 +-----------------------+------------+----------+-------------------------+
 |       UPSTREAM        |    TYPE    |  STATUS  |         DETAILS         |